Here at the Salvation Army Family Tracing Service we help find missing family members and attempt to re-establish contact between them.

 For adoption searches we do require your pre-adoption birth certificate in order to verify that you are related to the missing person.
-You can apply directly to Births, Deaths and Marriages at the address above.
+You can apply directly to Births, Deaths and Marriages.

 If you have read through the FAQ and still have unanswered questions, please contact us and we will try to help you.

 The Salvation Army

 Phone: (04) 382 0710